Embryology Biology 441 Vertebrate Embryology, Spring 2018 Albert Harris

 Even small proteins can't diffuse from cell to cell.

-3) Most of the oocyte cytoplasm is produced in 15 mitotic sister cells, called nurse cells.
+3) In insect eggs, most of the oocyte cytoplasm is produced in 15 mitotic sister cells, called nurse cells.
 These are not at all the same as follicle cells, although follicle cells perform a nursing function, and insects have follicle cells in addition to nurse cells.
 Vertebrates have follicle cells, but not nurse cells.

-4) Mesoderm is internalized along the bottom, in an invagination process that looks like neurulation in vertebrates.
+4) In insect eggs, mesoderm is internalized along the bottom, in an invagination process that looks like neurulation in vertebrates.

-5) The ventral side is the center of embryological movements and differentiation, instead of the dorsal side as in vertebrates.
+5) In insect eggs, the ventral side is the center of embryological movements and differentiation, instead of the dorsal side as in vertebrates.